 Renting a photocopier gives you more flexibility.
 Rather than shelling out thousands of pounds in one go for your device, you’ll just pay monthly instalments.
 You get the freedom to choose how long you need your printer for, and to change models

 Plus, renting a photocopier usually includes the costs of installation and ongoing maintenance.
 So if none of your faculty are too flash at fixing anything more complicated than a paper jam, you might want to consider renting.

 Set on buying, but don’t want to fork out all that cash for a brand new device?
 Cut costs by investing in a used photocopier for your school.

 What costs will be involved with my photocopier?

 Apart from the upfront cost of actually buying your photocopier, there are a few other charges you’ll incur.
 You’ll need full toner cartridge and staple replacements annually, and a new drum cartridge every two to three years.
 A license to scan to your PC also usually incurs a monthly fee.

 If you buy your school’s photocopier outright, ad hoc maintenance and repair is another cost you’ll have to think about.
-The price here will depend on the printer, and the severity of the issue.
-Jump into our price guide below for more info.
+The price here will depend on both the printer, and the severity of the issue.